 1/4 cup packed mint leaves (use mint extract for longer shelf life)

-2 tsp lime/lemon juice
+2 tsp lime or lemon juice

 zest of 1 lime

-2 Tbsp rum or tequila, or Orange juice or a combination of these
+2 Tbsp Orange juice or water

 Add almonds, walnuts, oats, flax seeds to a food processor and pulse to a coarse meal.
 Add coconut, chia, sesame, salt, mint leaves and dates and pulse till the dates are well incorporated.
 The mixture will be crumbly.
-Add the lemon juice, zest and 2 Tbsp of orange juice or liquor and pulse to combine.
+Add the lemon juice, zest and 2 Tbsp of orange juice (or water) and pulse to combine.
 The mixture should now be doughy.
 Transfer to a bowl.
 If too wet, add oat flour and mix in.
 If too dry, add more juice or maple syrup.
 Taste and adjust sweet if needed by adding sugar or maple syrup.
 Shape into balls or bars.
 Store refrigerated for up to a week, frozen for months.